htcooper/htcooper.github.io/docs/mj.md

     - The card being used for the game can be hard-coded in.
     - The vision model will be trained on the specific tile set that I use.
     - The trained vision and NLU models will be compact enough to run on an edge device.
-    - MJAI will track the game state through audio cues (players announce which tiles they are discarding, which ), and will ask for clarification if it doesn't understand.
+    - MJAI will track the game state through audio cues (players announce which tiles they are discarding and which they are exposing), and will ask for clarification if it doesn't understand.

     ## MVP hardware
     - MJAI will run off of a Raspberry Pi.